redditdota/inhouse-bot/README.md

 * get results of match
 * rules
 * move const info to config file
+* make sure 2 teams don't generate the same name in the same inhouse

 ## Features
 * Opens a queue